 - 5. Accumulate documentation for all incurred expenses.
 We anticipate the following will be required in the forgiveness application. - a.
 Documentation verifying the number of full-time equivalent employees on payroll and pay rates for the 24-week period and certain preceding periods. - b.
 Payroll registers and payroll tax filings that document the qualifying payroll costs during the 24-week period. - c.
 Invoices or cancelled checks supporting other covered expenses (mortgage interest, rent, utilities). - d.
 Lease agreements, service agreements and other paperwork verifying that rent, mortgages and utilities paid for with loan funds were under agreements that were active prior to February 15, 2020. - e.
 Any other documentation the SBA and individual lenders determine necessary.
 Remember the individual lenders are required to make the forgiveness determination so they may require additional documentation on a case-by-case basis. - 6.
 Get a checkup.
-Some of you are likely in weeks 7-8 of your coverage period.
 Perform or have your accountant perform a calculation of your funds to see where you're at, how much you've spent and how much you have left to spend. - 7.
 Check in with your banker and accountant.
 Since each bank determines forgiveness on an individual basis, it is important to know what their requirements are going to be.
 If your loan is not forgiven, it will have a maturity of five years at 1% interest.
 Your accountant can help with the tracking process, do a check in on the status of your funds and help you put your forgiveness application together.